 * * *

-Tess had been sitting straighter in her chair during this exchange.
-Now she tossed down a pencil she’d been toying with and slumped back and frowned.
+Tess had been sitting straighter in her chair during their exchange with the baron.
+Now she tossed down a pencil she’d been toying with, slumped back, and frowned.

 “What’s wrong?” said Rei.
 “That was pretty good.”